Atoiks-Games/Die-or-Rage/README.md

-# Die-or-Rage_proto
+# Die or Rage
-Prototype for a game in future called Die or Rage
+This is actually only prototype